shahamit/input-validation-in-jakarta/en/README.md

 ## Allow-List Validation.
 * Accepts only known, expected input values or patterns while rejecting all others.
+* Also referred as whitelisting, it is most of the times used to manage access and permissions within the application
+* A common practice is to also have `deny-list` where specific inputs are identified as problematic and blocked
+* Allow-list is more secure as it only permits known and verified entities, reducing the chances of unforeseen vulnerabilities
 * For e.g. below code validates that the user role matches with the predefined roles that the application defines
 ```java
   String userRole = request.getParameter("role");